wrshf7/HapSelect-Docs/docs/workflow/parent-selection.md

 ### `pcrossover`

 Probability populations exchange parental subsets (half of each pair swapped).
 If there are overlapping individuals after swapping, then the duplicates are dropped and non-duplicate individuals are randomly sampled from the total population.
+Values between 0.50 and 0.75 seem to be optimal so far.

 #### Trade-offs